SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/cato-networks.md

 - **Top Attack Signatures**.
 The top attack signatures widget highlights the most common attack patterns, allowing you to focus on the most significant risks.
 - **Top Threats**.
 The top threats widgets highlight the specific threats allowing you to focus on the most significant risks.
 - **MTRE Attack Summary**.
 The MITRE summary provides a concise overview of the relevant MITRE AT and CK framework for understanding the tactics and techniques associated with threats.
-- **Threats Over Time**.The threats over time widget shows the trend of threats, assisting in monitoring the evolving threat landscape.
+- **Threats Over Time**.
+The threats over time widget shows the trend of threats, assisting in monitoring the evolving threat landscape.

 ### Audit Feed